 Mr. Ejvind Skaaning was born on April 17th, 1929, in the small town of Vejen, Denmark.
 After finishing 10 years of school, he served as an apprentice, and during World War II he became an auto mechanic.
+He passed away on 8.
+February 2018, survived by his children.
+It happened peacefully and without drama at Horsens Hospital.

 Picture of Ejvind Skaaning.